History of Newcastle Streets E to L

 During the Civil War, when Charles I surrendered to the Scottish Presbyterian army at Newark, the King was held in Newcastle for nine months by the Scots under General Leven.
 He was kept at Newe House while they decided what to do with him.
 For a ransom fee of £400,000 Charles was eventually handed over to the Parliamentarians who took him south, then tried and executed him.

-In the seventeenth century Newe House was bought by the North East industrialist Sir William Blackett but in the 1780s the family sold it to builder George Anderson who renamed it Anderson Place.
+In the seventeenth century Newe House was bought by the North East industrialist Sir William Blackett but in the 1780s the family sold it to George Anderson (unconnected to the original builder) who renamed it Anderson Place.
 Anderson also resided at Hawthorn Tower, a John Dobson-built mansion that stood on the Durham coast near Seaham.

-Grey Street is Newcastle’s finest stately street and the greatest achievement of the Newcastle builder and architect partnership of Richard Grainger and John Dobson.
+Grey Street is Newcastle’s finest stately street and the greatest achievement of the Newcastle builder-architect partnership of Richard Grainger and John Dobson.
 In 1834 Grainger submitted plans for several new streets including what was initially going to be called Upper Dean Street.

 Further enhancements came to Grey Street in 1838 with the completion of the magnificent Theatre Royal by John and Benjamin Green.
 The theatre replaced an earlier Theatre Royal of 1788 that stood in Mosley Street near Drury Lane.

 In 1862 the Prime Minister, Gladstone described Grey Street as “our best modern street”.
 The poet Sir John Betjeman visiting in 1948 remarked: